 Ho Chi Minh City Real Estate Prices

 Ho Chi Minh City has by no doubt the highest real estate prices in Vietnam.
-It’s no strange as it serves as the country’s business hub and were most investors and expats look for investment opportunities.
+It’s no strange as it serves as the country’s business hub and where most investors and expats look for investment opportunities.

-In the past years, real estate prices have increased with double digits in Ho Chi Minh.
+In the past years, real estate prices have increased by double digits in Ho Chi Minh.
 For example in the second quarter of 2019, the average price for apartments was USD 2,009 per square meter, equal to an increase of 21.6% compared to the previous year.

 With that said, you can still find upcoming areas where we will see much appreciations in the coming years, like District 9, District 4, District 5, and District 10, even if these districts have fewer projects in general.

 Due to the spread of COVID-19, real estate markets literally all over the world have been affected badly.
 Ho Chi Minh is no exception and prices declined to USD 2,453 per square meter, which is a 15% decrease compared to the last months of 2019.
 Some analysts claim that prices will drop even further.